Ronald Acuña Jr. Player Props: Braves vs. Phillies

-On Thursday, Ronald Acuna Jr. (.641 slugging percentage in past 10 games, including four home runs) and the Atlanta Braves play the Philadelphia Phillies, whose starting pitcher will be Aaron Nola.
-First pitch is at 7:20 PM ET.
+Ronald Acuna Jr. -- with an on-base percentage of .341 in his past 10 games, 78 points lower than his season-long percentage -- will be in action for the Atlanta Braves against the Philadelphia Phillies, with Taijuan Walker on the mound, on May 26 at 7:20 PM ET.

-He had a hitless showing in his previous game (0-for-4) against the Dodgers.
+In his most recent game, he had two hits (going 2-for-5 with a double) against the Phillies.

 Ronald Acuña Jr. Game Info & Props vs. the Phillies